Mount Vernon, Missouri

 Mount Vernon is a city in and the county seat of Lawrence County, Missouri, United States.
 As of the 2020 census, its population was 4,526.
+Mount Vernon is located halfway between Springfield and Joplin along I-44.

 History

 Mount Vernon was platted in 1845.
 The city was named after Mount Vernon, the estate of George Washington.
 A post office called Mount Vernon has been in operation since 1846.

 Lawrence County Courthouse and Old Spanish Fort Archeological Site are listed on the National Register of Historic Places.

 Geography

 According to the United States Census Bureau, the city has a total area of 3.87 sqmi, all land.